NEASQC/WP6_QNLP/README.md

 We can use jupyter notebook to run the jupyter notebooks that appear on the repository.
 To do so, we can run the following command:
  <pre>
   <code>
-    $ python3.10 -m ipykernel install --user --name  <environment_name> --display-name "<kernel name>"
+    $ python3.10 -m ipykernel install --user --name  &ltenvironment_name&gt --display-name "&ltkernel_name&gt"
-    $ python3.10 -m jupyter notebook <path of the notebook we want to run>
+    $ python3.10 -m jupyter notebook &ltpath of the notebook we want to run&gt
   </code>
 </pre>

-The first command will define a kernel, named <kernel name>, which you must change to after opening jupyter notebook.
+The first command will define a kernel, named <kernel_name>, which you must change to after opening jupyter notebook.
 The second command will open a jupyter notebook terminal on our explorer, where we can run the selected notebook.
 We will give now instructions for running each one of the notebooks, depending on the datasets that we want to use in our models.

 ### [Classical_classifiers.ipynb](//repo//WP6_QNLP/neasqc_wp61/doc/tutorials/Classical_classifiers.ipynb)